-In order to capture all necessary geometric details, it can be necessary to add refinements, especially if there are parts which are rather small in relation to the whole assembly.
-Also, regions where physical effects need to be covered well need to have refinements.
-This includes the inlets and outlets of a flow domain.
+In order to capture all necessary geometric details, adding mesh refinements can be of prime importance, especially if there are parts that are rather small in relation to the whole geometry or assembly.
+Also, regions, where physical effects need to be simulated well, need to have refinements.
+This includes the inlets and outlets of the flow domain.

-This article describes how to estimate the correct cell size before a mesh is generated on the example of a heat sink with thin ribs, as shown in the following figure:
+This article describes how to estimate the correct cell size before a mesh is generated on the example of a heat sink with thin ribs (although the approach is applicable for all types of geometries), as shown in the following figure:

-For thin parts like the ribs of the heat sink, it is recommended to divide them in at least two to three cells.
-In this case we divided them into seven parts.
+For thin parts like the ribs of the heat sink, it is recommended to divide them into at least two to three cells.
+In this case, we divided them into seven parts using a hexahedral mesh.